rmasp98/json-review/README.md

 # kube-review

-kube-review is an ncurses (terminal GUI) based tool for reviewing the configuration of a kubernetes cluster.
+kube-review is an ncurses (terminal GUI) based tool for reviewing the any type of json configuration.
+The tool will be largely geared towards kubernetes configuration.
 Below is an example of the user interface:

 ![alt text](example.png)